akorn/zfsbackup/README.md

 ```
 zfs get -t filesystem,volume -s inherited korn.zfsbackup:config
 ```

+If the same fs is being backed up to several destinations, multiple config locations can be given by setting korn.zfsbackup:config:tag0, korn.zfsbackup:config:tag1 etc.

 TODO: for clients that use mostly zfs, much of the configuration could in fact reside in zfs properties.
 I should give this some thought.